Best of New Zealand

 You should plan to arrive into Auckland Airport in New Zealand at any time on day 1.
 On day 21, you can depart at any time from Wellington International Airport.
 If you would prefer to extend your stay in New Zealand, your trip guide can help you with any onwards travel arrangements.

-You will be staying in varied accommodation throughout this trip - 11 nights in hostels, 3 nights in basic hotels, 6 nights in basic lodges.
-Most nights are multi-share.
+You will be staying in varied accommodation throughout this trip - 11 nights in hostels and 9 nights in basic lodges.
+Most nights are in single-sex multi-share dorms of 4-6 people.

 The minimum age for this tour is 18.
 This tour is designed for 18-39 year olds.